IDS6145-Fall2019/assignment1-masseyl09/README.md

 ## (Part 1.4) Subway City (My Problem) Model **(10%)**
-[**Code template**](code/README.md) - Starting coding framework for the (insert your exact problem here.)
-You are expected to create the python files - the code should run without errors, create and object(s) for your system, but not provide function detail.
+[**Code template**](code/README.md) - This is the initial coding framework.
+The goal of this program is to optimize the direction of the subway escalators and how people stand on escalators to alleviate the congestion by providing a smaller queueto and from the subway platform.

 ## (Part 1.5) Specifying the Inputs to a System **(10%)**